adrien-matta/nptool/README/README.BENCHMARKS.md

 $ root -l ShowResult.C
 ```

-Alternatively, you can run the `benchmark_cats.sh` script which runs the
+Alternatively to the two previous commands, you can run the `benchmark_cats.sh`
-analysis and display the results.
+script which runs the analysis and display the results.

 ![essai](../Benchmarks/cats/cats_ref.png)

 Experimental data for the present benchmark comes from the interaction of a
-<sup>58</sup>Ni ion beam at 75 MeV/u in the CATS detector.
+<sup>58</sup>Ni ion beam at 75 MeV/u in a CATS detector.
 A mask with a known
-pattern was inserted in front of CATS in order to calibrate the position
+pattern was inserted in front of it in order to calibrate the position
 reconstruction.
 Results that should be obtained when running the benchmark
 are shown in Fig.~\ref{f:cats}.
 The mask pattern including circular holes of
 different diameters is clearly observed.